mp-designer/mp-designer.github.io/src/about.md

 ---

 Hi, I'm Margo.
-A Product Designer from Ukraine with over 4 years of experience building clear and effective digital solutions.
+A Product Designer from Ukraine with 5 years of experience building clear and effective digital solutions.

 I bring a strategic view to my work, informed by an interest in business, marketing, and accessibility.
 I believe great products are built when teams collaborate effectively.